MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/inheritance.md

 ---
-title: Enterprise Graph concepts - Inheritance | Microsoft Docs
+title: Enterprise Graph by Microsoft concepts - Inheritance
-description: Inheritance between entities in your ontology
+description: learn about inheritance between entities in your ontology in Enterprise Graph by Microsoft
 author: microsteve

 ms.topic: conceptual